brenodupin/SemiHardcore/README.md

 # **SemiHardcore - v1.1**
-A simple plugin that deletes a percentage of items on a Player Death.
+A simple plugin that deletes a percentage of items slots on a Player Death.
 This percentage changes the more the player survives until it reaches a minimum.
 **The percentage values can be changed on the config.yml file.**
 ## JAR download
 Check [Releases] (TODO)